jords-santiago/jords-santiago/README.md

-In a world full of whys, say "why not?".
-In a world full of "can't", say "can do".
-In a world full of problems, we might as well solve them.

-I took a break as my previous company closed for business during the COVID-19 global pandemic.
+As my previous company closed down during the COVID-19 global pandemic, I took time off to learn new things that I was not able to while working.

 Now, I am looking for opportunities in Research and Development as I have been since my college days.
 I am very much interested in new challenges with regards to Data Science as I have been doing during my break.
 I am still into Software Engineering as I have done throughout my professional life.